Why Study MBBS in Italy?

 International students planning to study MBBS in Italy need a Type-D national visa.
 Here is a step-by-step guide for the visa application process:

-- Secure an acceptance letter from an Italian university, which will be required for the visa application.
+- Obtain University Admission: Secure an acceptance letter from an Italian university.

-- Complete the Italy national visa (Type D) application form.
+- Visa Application Form (D-Type): Complete the Italy national visa application form.

 Additional Tips for Prospective MBBS Students